fglock/Perlito/README-perlito5-Java.md

       - method caching is not implemented

   - tied variables are partially implemented
+        - DESTROY not used because we use Java memory management
       - tie scalar implemented
-          - DESTROY not used because we use Java memory management
-      - tie array todo
+      - tie array incomplete
-      - tie hash todo
+      - tie hash incomplete
       - tie filehandle todo

   - overload is partially implemented